directvt/vtm/doc/architecture.md

 # Text-based Desktop Environment Architecture

-There are a number of mutually exclusive internal operating modes and a number of mutually exclusive interprocess communication modes.
+vtm has a number of mutually exclusive internal operating modes and a number of mutually exclusive interprocess communication modes.

 Internal operating modes:
 - Desktop Server